flinkcstou/rxjs-intensive/rxjs-intensive/rxjs/rxjs-pending-mind.md

 - in order to understand how it works under the hood
 - in order to learn write as functional programming
 - in order to understand deeply js

+learn functional programming
+learn pipe=able operator under the hood learn how to work chaining